LevonPython/PbiRefresher/README.rst

 ============
 Usage
 ============
+python PBIRefresher.py
-python PBIRefresher.py    <br/>                                                                                                      Sample.pbix              <br/>                                                                                                         C:\Program Files\Microsoft Power BI Desktop\bin\PBIDesktop.exe<br/>
+Sample.pbix                                                                                                                       C:\Program Files\Microsoft Power BI Desktop\bin\PBIDesktop.exe

-WHERE<br/>
+WHERE
-python <py file> is PBIRefresher.py file         <br/>                                                                                   <.pbix file> is pbix format file, you are going to manipulate with  <br/>                                                               <absolute path to PBIDesktop.exe> is the full path to the pbix exe file to run<br/>
+python <py file> is PBIRefresher.py file                                                                                            <.pbix file> is pbix format file, you are going to manipulate with                                                                absolute path to PBIDesktop.exe> is the full path to the pbix exe file to run

-Keep in mind that that user of pbix should be logged in order to be able to publish it.     <br/>                                        Please keep in mind that this script uses GUI of Power BI Desktop and it needs that a user is logged in Windows session.
+Keep in mind that that user of pbix should be logged in order to be able to publish it.
+Please keep in mind that this script uses GUI of Power BI Desktop and it needs that a user is logged in Windows session.

 ============
 How it works